batmac/ccat/README.md

       --license            print license on stdout
   -h, --help               print usage
       --selfupdate         Update to latest Github release
+      --check              Check version with the latest Github release
 ---
 ccat <files>...
  - highlighter (used with -H):